The use and valorization of enriched geographical data to enhance predictive modeling and segmentation

 The main challenge in enabling geographical data in predictive analytics is to make the most realistic assumptions that come with the implementation and use of such data.
 In particular, blending methods to mix business raw data with spatial information is crucial in terms of scalability (geographical level), dimension (centroid definition, polygon generalization) and operations on spatial fields (buffer and drive-time assessment, proximity, non-overlapping procedures).

-Building the best possible predictive models leads to use the best practices such as stepwise procedures embedded in the DM-CRISP methodology implementation that takes into account all subsequent hypotheses (variable selection, multicollinearity, correlation vs. causation).
+Building the best possible predictive models leads to using the best practices, such as stepwise procedures embedded in the DM-CRISP methodology implementation that takes into account all subsequent hypotheses (variable selection, multicollinearity, correlation vs. causation).

 The challenges linked with predictive analytics in a geographical context are huge, the price to pay is surely high, literally as well as figuratively.